chef/chef/README.md

 - Ruby 2.4 or later
 - bundler gem

-We support too many platforms, and there are too many different ways to manage ruby installs, so it is assumed the user understands how to accomplish this for their platform and needs (see previous note about downloading the pre-built omnibus install if you do not understand how to accomplish this).
+**NOTE:** Chef supports a large number of platforms, and there are many different ways to manage Ruby installs on each of those platforms.
+We assume you will install Ruby in a way appropriate for your development platform, but do not provide instructions for setting up Ruby.

 ### Chef Installation

-Then get the source and install it:
+Once you have your development environment configured you can clone the Chef repository and install Chef:

 ```bash
 git clone https://github.com/chef/chef.git